 Localized surface plasmon resonances (LSPRs) are collective excitations of conduction electrons in finite metallic structures.
-In nanometer-size systems, LSPRs appear at well-defined energies that depend on size and shape, as well as on the material itself.^{1,2} The resonance energy can be also very sensitive to the external environment, making LSPRs a phenomenon extremely attractive for biological and chemical sensing.
-Standard sensing schemes are usually based on the LSPR shift produced when the nanoparticles are embedded in a given chemical environment.3 With the help of plasmon-based strong local-field enhancements, sensing of very small amounts of H2 has been recently achieved.4 Chemical modifications within a nanosystem can also be monitored in real time through shifts in the LSPR position.5-7

-A quite different and promising outlook in the context of plasmon-sensing is the possibility to oversee the change not only in chemical but also in physical properties, such as structural parameters.5 Direct nanoplasmonic sensing has proven to be remarkably successful, for instance, in the study of hydrogen absorption by Pd nanoparticles.^{5,6,8,9} Adsorption, absorption, and diffusion of H in Pd systems are processes of major importance in a variety of technologically relevant applications.
-In nanocatalysis for instance, subsurface H atoms substantially increase the efficiency of Pd nanoparticles in the hydrogenation of organic molecules.10 Perfect absorption of visible radiation by Pd nanostructures has been recently explored in the design of novel H2 sensors.11 In fuel applications, metal hydrides are also recognized as an efficient and safe means for H storage in solid form.^{12-15} Because better absorption and desorption kinetics of metallic nanoparticles offer faster storage and release of hydrogen,^{16-19} real time plasmonic sensing of the absorption and desorption of hydrogen in Pd nanoparticles becomes a unique tool to obtain understanding of the metal hydride formation process and to improve the capabilities of existing hydrogen storage and sensing devices.
+In nanometer-size systems, LSPRs appear at well-defined energies that depend on size and shape, as well as on the material itself.
+The resonance energy can be also very sensitive to the external environment, making LSPRs a phenomenon extremely attractive for biological and chemical sensing.
+Standard sensing schemes are usually based on the LSPR shift produced when the nanoparticles are embedded in a given chemical environment.
+With the help of plasmon-based strong local-field enhancements, sensing of very small amounts of H2 has been recently achieved.
+Chemical modifications within a nanosystem can also be monitored in real time through shifts in the LSPR position.5-7 study of Hydrogen absorption by Pd nanoparticles.
+Adsorption, absorption and diffusion of H in Pd systems are processes of major importance in a variety of technologically relevant applications.
+In nanocatalysis for instance, subsurface H atoms substantially increase the efficiency of Pd nanoparticles in the hydrogenation of organic molecules.
+Perfect absorption of visible radiation by Pd nanostructures has been recently explored in the design of novel 2 sensors.
+In fuel applications, metal hydrides are also recognized as an efficient and safe mean for H storage in solid form.12-15 Since better absorption and desorption kinetics of metallic nanoparticles offers faster storage and release of Hydrogen,16-19 real time plasmonic sensing of the absorption and desorption of Hydrogen in Pd nanoparticles becomes a unique tool to obtain understanding of the metal hydride formation process and to improve the capabilities of existing Hydrogen storage and sensing devices.